 Kinbelle Bathroom Toilet Safety Rail

-The installation for these is again just to place by the toilet – no fixings as they stand alone.
+The installation for these, is again just to place them over the toilet – no fixings as they stand alone.

 What happens when the toilet is eventually too low ?

 It’s normal that over time the problems of sitting and standing will get worse with elderly parents, in many cases anyway, and the level of the toilet seat will become an issue.

 Your parent will have two options –